History of Western civilization: Rise of Western empires: 1500–1800

 Other European colonial powers followed in their wake, most prominently the English, Dutch, and French.
 All three nations established colonies through North and South America and the West Indies.
 English colonies were established on Caribbean islands such as Barbados, Saint Kitts and Antigua and on North America (largely through a proprietary system) in regions such as Maryland, Massachusetts and Rhode Island.
 Dutch and French colonization efforts followed a similar pattern, focusing on the Caribbean and North America.
 The islands of Aruba, Curaçao and Sint Maarten gradually came under Dutch control, while the Dutch established the colony of New Netherland in North America.
 France gradually colonized Louisiana and Quebec during the 17th and 18th centuries, and transformed its West Indian colony of Saint-Domingue into the wealthiest European overseas possession in the 18th century through a slave-based plantation economy.

 In the Americas, it seems that only the most remote peoples managed to stave off complete assimilation by Western and Western-fashioned governments.
 These include some of the northern peoples (i.e., Inuit), some peoples in the Yucatán, Amazonian forest dwellers, and various Andean groups.
-Of these, the Quechua people, Aymara people, and Maya people are the most numerous- at around 10–11 million, 2 million, and 7 million, respectively.
-Bolivia is the only American country with a majority Amerindian population.
+Of these, the Quechua people, Aymara people, and Maya people are the most numerous: at around 10–11 million, 2 million, and 7 million, respectively.
+Bolivia is the only country in the Americas with an indigenous majority.

 Contact between the Old and New Worlds produced the Columbian Exchange, named after Columbus.
 It involved the transfer of goods unique to one hemisphere to another.
 Westerners brought cattle, horses, and sheep to the New World, and from the New World Europeans received tobacco, potatoes, and bananas.
 Other items becoming important in global trade were the sugarcane and cotton crops of the Americas, and the gold and silver brought from the Americas not only to Europe but elsewhere in the Old World.

 As European settlers began to colonize the Americas, numerous cash crop plantations sprung up to accommodate increasing demand in Europe.
 Initially, the labour source of these plantations came from European indentured servants; however, soon this system was supplemented by enslaved Africans imported by European slavers from Africa to the Americas via the transatlantic slave trade.
 Roughly 12 million enslaved Africans were forcibly transported to the Americas, primarily to the West Indies and South America.
 Once there, they were primarily forced to work on these plantations in brutal conditions, cultivating crops such as sugar, cotton and tobacco.
 Together with European trade to Africa and American trade to Europe, this trade was known as the "triangular trade".
 Slavery continued to underpin the economies of European colonies throughout the Americas until the abolitionist movement and slave resistance led to its abolition in the 19th century.